• Skip to primary navigation

 Create a moving calendar.
 Start with your move date and then go back and decide what you want to do before your move date.
 It can be something like below.

-Then make a to-do list for a month ahead of the move, two weeks ahead, a week ahead, the day before, the day of the move, and the week after the move.
+Then, make a to-do list for a month ahead of the move, two weeks ahead, a week ahead, the day before, the day of the move, and the week after the move.
 There will most likely be tasks that need to be done when you are at your new place, too, so keeping a running list will remind you what needs to be done and when.
 Feel free to print this one for your preliminary planning.

 moving calendar for a seamless move

-If you do not want to make your own moving-to-do timeline checklists (learn more about how to make it by clicking through), below you can sign up and get our free ebook.
+If you do not want to make your own moving-to-do timeline checklists (learn more about how to do it by clicking through), below you can sign up and get our free ebook.
 Plus, our other FREE ebooks to help you get your life organized!

 Subscribe